 Collected blood and tissue samples will be stored.
-We plan research on the mechanisms of cancer development utilizing these materials.
-We may use your biospecimen to produce long-living cell culture, to investigate the behavior of cells including when exposed to specific drugs.
+Research will be conducted on the mechanisms of cancer development utilizing these materials.
+Your samples might be used to produce long-living cell culture, to investigate the behavior of cells for example when exposed to specific drugs.
 The samples are reserved for research related to the underlying condition.
-For example, we would like to determine why certain individuals with a cancer predisposition have a higher cancer rate than others with the same condition.
-Also, we would like to elucidate molecular mechanisms of cancer development occurring in cancer cells.
-We also plan genetic studies that may involve studies of the entire genetic material (e.g., genome).
-The biomaterial and data will be available for research purposes for an unlimited period of time.
+For example, we would like to determine why certain individuals with a cancer predisposition have higher cancer risks than others with the same condition.
+Also, we would like to elucidate molecular mechanisms of cancer development in cells Genetic studies may be conducted that may involve studies of the whole genome.
+Samples and data will be available for research purposes for an undetermined period of time.